tc-Toni/GitLab-Issues-API/README.md

   - Group: Big Bank
   - Project: Banking App

-It is a public project so by searching on the name you can open the project board and see the issues that are already added to the board.
+It is a public GitLab project so by searching on the project name you can open the project board and see the issues that are already added to the board.

 ## Important notes

-* Authorization is done via an OAUTH2 acces token.
+* Authorization is done via the OAuth 2.0 acces token.
 This token is added to the authorization tab in the 'GitLab Issues API' folder.
 All underlying folders and requests inherit the authorization from this parent.

 * All request make use of parameters.
-Parameters are defined as environment variables, so that they are only available within the GitLab environment.
+These parameters are defined as environment variables, so that they are only available within the GitLab environment.

-* All folders and requests are accompanied with a description with more info about the executed tests.
+* All folders and requests are provided with a description with more info about the executed tests.

 * Every request contains 1 or more tests which are shown in the 'Test' tab of the request.
-All test are accompanied with comments to clarify what is executed with each line of code.
+All test are provided with comments to clarify what is executed with each line of code.

 ## Expected test results
 The collection exists out of 33 tests of which: